dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Wise men make more opportunities than they find.
+  All significant truths are private truths.
+As they become public they cease to become truths they become facts, or at best, part of the public character or at worst, catchwords.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1648 days)
+## 🌟 Experiences (1649 days)

 ### 🧮 Programming languages